OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 ## Trusted Permissions -- List

 This list states the permissions Trusted has, not what they do not have--for clarity and brevity.
 > **Leash** -- can be set and unset by Trusted unless currently set by Owner.
->> Leash / Unleash = YES unless leash is set by an owner
+>> Leash / Unleash = YES unless leash is set by an owner.
 >> Leash Override if set by Public, Group or Wearer.
 >> Follow, Anchor, Configure
 >> Set length
 > **Animations**